Southern Maryland: Geography

-Counties located in Southern Maryland include Calvert County, Charles County, St. Mary's County, and the southern portions of Prince George's County and Anne Arundel County.

-The region's northern boundary passes through Prince George's County and Anne Arundel County, east of Washington.
-Its eastern boundary is the Chesapeake Bay and its southern and western boundary is the Potomac River, Maryland's boundary with Virginia (and through it, the Northern Neck).
+Counties located in Southern Maryland include Calvert County, Charles County, St. Mary's County.
+Southern Maryland's eastern boundary is the Chesapeake Bay and its southern and western boundary is the Potomac River, Maryland's boundary with Virginia (and through it, the Northern Neck).

 The Patuxent River runs through Southern Maryland, separating Calvert County and Anne Arundel County from Charles County, Prince George's County and St. Mary's County.

 Land features in Southern Maryland include the St. Mary's Peninsula and the Calvert Peninsula.

 Geologic formations of the Chesapeake Group can be found in Southern Maryland, including the Calvert Formation, the St. Marys Formation, and the Choptank Formation.
 Many of these formations are present at the Calvert Cliffs State Park in Calvert County.

 Southern Maryland is within the Atlantic Coastal Plain physiographic region.